Mughees2005/Authentication-System-/readme.md

 ---

+## 💡 Why This Project?

+I built this project to **master the fundamentals of backend development** — authentication, database design, and asynchronous communication.

+Key learning goals:
+- Implement **JWT authentication** with proper password hashing
+- Design a **clean MVC architecture** with separation of concerns
+- Integrate **RabbitMQ** for message-driven workflows
+- **Containerize** services with Docker for consistent development

+This project demonstrates my ability to build **production-ready APIs** using modern Node.js tools and industry best practices.

+---

 ## Features ✨
 - ✅ User registration & login with bcrypt password hashing
 - ✅ JWT authentication with configurable expiration